JohnEBoyBaby/i.Q/README.md

 Cassius Marcellus Clay, Muhammad Ali, TRUTH

 GOOD IS COMING ...
 ONE WAY https://www.youtube.com/watch?v=V0O0nzkESTI or the other https://www.youtube.com/watch?v=iaEmQJG2HHU ...
+"What storm, Mr. President ..?" ...
+"YQu'll find Qut." ...
+I AM A TORNADO ... looking for a 'soul' to take ...
+I AM COMING AFTER YOU ...
 PROMISE.

 ...
 ALMOST 7 YEARS AGO now ... my message has not changed ...
 TRUTH DOES NOT CHANGE ...
 G_D DOES NOT CHANGE ...
 DECEMBER 18, 2014 ...